atsign-foundation/.github/docs/atGitHub.md

 team to determine an estimate.
 Issues are exported from GitHub Projects using the [Dump Cards](https://github.com/atsign-company/dump_cards) scripts.

+### Issues will be left open

+We do not use a bot to auto close issues after a given time.
+If they're not scheduled into a sprint then they will simply stay open.
+Time isn't allocated for grooming old issues.

 ## Labels

 The [labels](https://github.com/atsign-company/labels) repo is used to